-14. Stop Work Orders
+2. Stop Work Orders.

 - a.
-Upon notice from the floodplain administrator, work on any building, structure or premises that is being done contrary to the provisions of this chapter shall immediately cease. - b.
-Such notice shall be in writing and shall be given to the owner of the property, or to his agent, or to the person doing the work, and shall state the conditions under which work may be resumed.
-Subsection 13.3 Construction Process Violations.
+Upon notice from the floodplain administrator, work on any building, structure or premises that is being done contrary to the provisions of this ordinance shall immediately cease. - b.
+Such notice shall be in writing and shall be given to the owner of the property, or to his agent, or to the person doing the work, and shall state the conditions under which work may be resumed Subsection 13.3 Construction Process Violation.

-15. Revocation of Permits
+3. Revocation of Permits.

 - a.
-The Floodplain Administrator may revoke a permit or approval, issued under the provisions of the chapter, in cases where there has been any false statement or misrepresentation as to the material fact in the application or plans on which the permit or approval was based. - b.
-The Floodplain Administrator may revoke a permit upon determination by the floodplain administrator that the construction, erection, alteration, repair, moving, demolition, installation, or replacement of the structure for which the permit was issued is in violation of, or not in conformity with, the provisions of this chapter. - 16.
-Inspect sites for compliance.
-This section of the zoning ordinance is essential for the county to remain a participant in the National Flood Insurance Program (NFIP).
-Failure to comply with these regulations may cause the county to be expelled from the NFIP.
-Therefore, it is essential for the health, safety and welfare of each property subject to this section to remain in compliance and to ensure that Hendricks County remain in good standing with the NFIP, and to further that end, the County officials authorized to enforce said program shall have the right to enter and inspect properties located in the floodplain.
+The floodplain administrator may revoke a permit or approval, issued under the provisions of the ordinance, in cases where there has been any false statement or misrepresentation as to the material fact in the application or plans on which the permit or approval was based. - b.
+The floodplain administrator may revoke a permit upon determination by the floodplain administrator that the construction, erection, alteration, repair, moving, demolition, installation, or replacement of the structure for which the permit was issued is in violation of, or not in conformity with, the provisions of this ordinance.